facebookresearch/Meta_SecAlign/README.md

 # Code Acknowledgements
-The majority of Meta SecAlign is licensed under CC-BY-NC, however portions of the project are available under separate license terms: [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) is licensed under Apache 2.0, [AgentDojo](https://github.com/ethz-spylab/agentdojo), [TaskTracker](https://github.com/microsoft/TaskTracker) and [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) are licensed under MIT, and [torchtune](https://github.com/pytorch/torchtune) is licensed under BSD 3.
+The majority of Meta SecAlign is licensed under CC-BY-NC, however portions of the project are available under separate license terms: [AlpacaEval2](https://github.com/tatsu-lab/alpaca_eval) is licensed under Apache 2.0, [AgentDojo](https://github.com/ethz-spylab/agentdojo), [TaskTracker](https://github.com/microsoft/TaskTracker) and [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) are licensed under MIT, and [torchtune](https://github.com/pytorch/torchtune) is licensed under BSD 3.
 This software and/or data was deposited in the BAIR Open Research Commons repository in 2025.

-Code from other repos: TaskTracker (setup.py), lm_eval_harness (lm_eval_config), alpaca_eval (glm_winrate.py).
+Code from other repos: TaskTracker (setup.py), lm_eval_harness (lm_eval_config), AlpacaEval2 (glm_winrate.py).